-As part of the Veterans Covenant Hospital Alliance, WWL has made a commitment to the care of current and former servicemen and women.
+As part of the Veterans Covenant Healthcare Alliance, WWL has made a commitment to the care of current and former servicemen and women.

 Veteran Aware hospitals are expected to promote their status and encourage patients who are members of the armed forces community to identify themselves to staff, to ensure they can access the right care and support.
 The new flag, flying proudly outside the Wigan site, acts as a clear beacon for members of the armed forces, reservists, veterans and their families.

 WWL also holds a bronze award from the Defence Employer Recognition Scheme and has developed training materials for staff on supporting the armed forces community.

 The VCHA was inspired by Captain Noel Godfrey Chavasse VC, a doctor who gave his life rescuing men on the battlefields of the First World War.
 In 2014, orthopaedic surgeon and GIRFT chair Professor Tim Briggs CBE wrote The Chavasse Report on improving armed forces and veteran care while raising NHS standards, which recommended establishing a support network of hospitals.
 The resulting VCHA works closely with NHS England and NHS Improvement, service charities and the Ministry of Defence.